 - Mid-layer: A mid-weight fleece jacket should offer enough warmth.
 In fall or spring, when the temperatures are cooler, you can swap it out for a hooded version of an insulated jacket.

 - Outer-layer: A light rain jacket or a water-resistant softshell will do the trick if you plan on doing more aerobic activity on a sunny day.
-However, a thicker rain jacket or a hardshell along with a pair of rain pants are a better option if there is a chance of significant rain.
+However, a thicker rain jacket or a hardshell along with a pair of rain pants (check out this list of the best hiking pants on the market) are a better option if there is a chance of significant rain.

 In case you have to bivouac overnight, it’s also a good idea to bring a whistle, a headlamp, athletic tape, an inflatable pillow, and a warm hat.